Zenit - BelOMO POSP rifle scopes and optical sights Зенит-БелОМО ПОСП

 Belomo's version of the PSO-1 is called the POSP4x24.

-POSP 8x42 scope with a diopter focus feature.
+This POSP 8x42 scope has a diopter focus feature.
 The magnification is 8 power, meaning what you can see at 100 yards with the naked eye will look the same at 800 yards through the scope.
 The 42mm objective bell allows significantly more light into the scope over the standard 24mm objective in the PSO-1 scope, which allows it to be used in darker light conditions.

 The 8x42 scope is much larger than the standard 4x24 PSO-1 which is about 3 inches shorter in length.
 All the markings are in Russian, as well as the instruction manual.
-The ranging elevation turret is not a bullet drop compensator like it is on the 4x24.
+The 8x42 ranging elevation turret is not a bullet drop compensator like it is on the 4x24.
 Instead it has equally spaced click intervals from 0 up to 20.